-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2011, 2012 AND 2013 (In U.S. dollars in thousands, except share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2012, 2013 AND 2014 (In U.S. dollars in thousands, except share data or otherwise noted)

-15. NET LOSS PER SHARE
+18. NET LOSS PER SHARE

 The calculation of the net loss per share is as follows: